chsxf/mfx.wiki.mirror/Using-Templates.md

 Templates allow you to separate your logic from your presentation.
 This way, the routes handle logic and feed the templates with what they want to present to the user.

-MFX uses Twig as its template engine.
+MFX uses [Twig](https://twig.symfony.com/doc/) as its template engine.

-For more information on Twig, go to the [official documentation](https://twig.symfony.com/doc/).

 ## Setting Templates Root Directory

 First, we need to tell MFX where the template files are located.
 To do that, we will add the `twig.templates` option to the configuration file.
-For this example, we choose to store our templates files in the `application/views` folder, but you can change it to any value you like.
+For this example, we chose to store our templates files in the `application/views` folder, but you can change it to any value you like.

 Open the `application/config/config.php` file and replace the whole content with what follows: